-These levels reveal inflammation.
+- Erythrocyte sedimentation rate (ESR or sed rate) and C-reactive protein (CRP) tests reveal inflammation levels.
 A high ESR or CRP combined with other signs of lupus can help make a diagnosis.

 - Nonsteroidal anti-inflammatory drugs (NSAIDs).
 Many people with lupus take NSAIDs to manage joint pain and swelling.
 Some NSAIDs (such as aspirin, naproxen and ibuprofen) are available over-the-counter and others require a prescription.

 - Corticosteroids.
 Corticosteroids are powerful anti-inflammatory drugs.
 These drugs are given at the lowest possible dose for the shortest length of time because of side effects.
 Corticosteroids come in pill form or may be given as an injection into the joint or muscle.